Dashboard

 While the email body may contain both plain text and HTML versions of the email content, the preview text comes from the HTML version.

-With a little bit of HTML and CSS Jiu-Jitsu, you can control the preheader html code.
+With a little bit of HTML and CSS jiu-jitsu, you can control the preheader code directly.

 Set the preview text yourself

-We recommend that instead of letting the email client choose which text to display, you should proactively set this text.
-Use the email preheader html to highlight your content or call to action.
+Instead of letting the email client choose which text to display, set it proactively.
+Use the email preheader HTML to highlight your content or call to action.

 There are two ways to control it.
 Let's start with the easiest.